Canada–Poland relations: World War II

 During the Danzig crisis in the summer of 1939, the Canadian Prime Minister William Lyon Mackenzie King hoped the crisis would be resolved with Poland agreeing to the German demand that the Free City of Danzig "go home to the Reich".
 In April 1943, when mass graves of the Polish officers massacred by the NKVD in the Katyn Wood were discovered, Mackenzie King wrote in his diary that it was the Poles who caused the outbreak of the war in 1939 by refusing to give in to Hitler's demand that Danzig be allowed to rejoin Germany, and as such it was the Poles' own fault for the Katyn massacre and everything else they had suffered since 1939.
 The British historian Victor Rothwell described King's comments about the Katyn Wood massacre as "spiteful".
 On 1 September 1939 Germany invaded Poland starting World War II, and on 3 September 1939 Polish-allied Britain and France declared war on Germany.
 Canada joined the Allies and entered World War II by declaring war on Germany on 10 September 1939.
 King was unenthusiastic about going to war, but in English Canada there was such a popular demand that Canada stand by the "mother country" of Great Britain that he had no choice.
 King felt no affection for Poland, and after declaring war wrote in his diary that if Hitler did not win the war, then Stalin certainly would.

 In Poland, the image of Canada was always that of a boundless land of plenty and wealth.
 Reflecting this image, at the Auschwitz concentration camp, the warehouses storing the items belonging to the inmates that were confiscated were known as the Kanada warehouses.
 The book Anne of Green Gables remained very popular in Poland and during the war, the Armia Krajowa resistance group handed out copies of Anne of Green Gables to its members as a symbol of what they were fighting for.

+Canadian prisoners of war were held alike Polish prisoners of war in several German prisoner-of-war camps in modern Poland, including Stalag II-D, Stalag VIII-A, Stalag VIII-C, Stalag XX-B, Stalag Luft III, Stalag Luft IV, Stalag Luft 7, Oflag XXI-B. Several Poles and Canadians were among the victims of the Stalag Luft III murders, perpetrated by Germany in 1944, and there is a memorial in Żagań, Poland.